linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 That list was later [filed in the Project Goals repository]((https://github.com/rust-lang/rust-project-goals/pull/10)).

 The requests were well-documented, with motivating examples in existing Dioxus code that would clearly be improved by the features.
-Most of them felt both self-contained and like they would tremendously help beginners working on their first Rust project.
+Most of them felt both self-contained and like they would tremendously both beginners and veteran Rust developers; though Jon made the point that the papercuts he wanted to remove were especially punishing for new developers trying to become familiar with Rust.

 Overall people were very enthusiastic about them, and the lang team members in the room seemed pretty optimistic that those features could be added.